 Known as Ajitsuke Tamago or Ajitama in Japanese, Ramen Eggs are delicious as a topping on ramen or enjoyed as a snack.
-Learn how to make these flavorful, soft-boiled eggs at home with just 5 ingredients!
+Learn to make these flavorful, perfect soft-boiled eggs with just five ingredients!

 When done right, ramen egg is creamy, silky, full of umami, and ready to enrich and intensify your ramen enjoyment.
-Truth is, ramen eggs are not just for ramen alone.
+The truth is, ramen eggs are not just for ramen alone.
 You can enjoy these delicious eggs anytime, in many different ways!

-Ramen eggs are Japanese soft-boiled eggs known for its custardy jammy egg yolk and umami flavor.
+Ramen eggs are Japanese soft-boiled eggs known for their custardy, jammy, runny yolk, and umami flavor.
 They are marinated overnight in a sweetened soy-based sauce.
-In Japan, we call these marinated eggs Ajitsuke Tamago (味付け玉子) or short for Ajitama (味玉) or Nitamago (煮玉子).
+In Japan, we call these marinated eggs Ajitsuke Tamago (味付け玉子), short for Ajitama (味玉) or Nitamago (煮玉子).

-While these eggs are excellent on ramen, they are also amazing to enjoy as a side dish or alone as a snack, or included as part of bento.
-And of course, don’t limit yourself there.
-You can even add them to your salad or in a sandwich.
+While these eggs are excellent on ramen, they are also fantastic to enjoy as a side dish, snack, or packed in a bento.
+Don’t limit yourself there!
+You can even add them to salads or sandwiches.
 That’s the magic of ramen eggs.
-So good and amazingly versatile.
+They are so good and amazingly versatile.

-5 ingredients is all you need and you’ll be surprised at how easy it is to make ramen eggs at home.
+Five ingredients are all you need, and you’ll be surprised at how easy it is to make ramen eggs at home.

 - Good quality eggs, especially if you plan to make soft-boiled eggs